Chester Law Firm: Dedicated to Your Recovery

 Car wreck lawyers are well aware that there can be any number of causes that contributed to your injuries and any number of individuals responsible for contributing to your injuries.
 Identifying these causes and individuals is an integral part of your lawsuit.
 Defendants are only responsible for that portion of the plaintiff’s injuries and losses for which they themselves caused.
 (So, for instance, a plaintiff who sustains $100,000 in losses and only sues the defendant who is 10% responsible for causing the plaintiff’s injuries will only recover $10,000 from that particular defendant.)
 Thus, a plaintiff who wishes to recover the maximum amount of compensation available in his or her case must be certain that he or she has brought suit against all responsible parties.

-Cleveland Car Wreck Attorney – Injuries
+Cleveland Car Accident Lawyer – Injuries

-Our expert staff of car wreck lawyers will aggressively pursue compensation for your injuries.
+Our expert staff of car accident lawyers will aggressively pursue compensation for your injuries.
 The injuries you might sustain in a car accident depend on a variety of factors that can vary with each car accident.
 The speed at which the vehicle(s) are traveling at the time of impact, the quality of the car itself and its components, the angle at which the vehicles strike one another, and other relevant factors.
 Common injuries include:

 - Cuts and lacerations from glass and sharp metal edges.
 Some of these cuts may be deep and bleed profusely while others may be more minor.
 If not properly treated, a deep cut or laceration may become infected, requiring additional treatment in order to heal properly.